-Based on the CO data from the Milky Way Imaging Scroll Painting \citep[MWISP;][] {2019ApJS..240....9S}, we show that the Galactic bar plays a critical role in governing the evolution of tilted/distorted gas streams by: (1) facilitating radial gas transport from the Galactic disk at the Galactocentric distance of $R_{\rm GC}\sim$~3.0--3.4~kpc to the CMZ at $R_{\rm GC}\sim$~0.3~kpc, (2) redistributing angular momentum through collisional dissipation in cold gas flows and direct bar-gas interactions, and (3) regulating gas inflow to the CMZ via the overshoot mechanism \citep[e.g.,][]{2024ApJ...971L...6S,2025ApJ...984..109S}.
-Only $\sim$30\% of the bar-driven gas directly enter the CMZ, while the remaining gas undergoes several orbital periods (e.g., tens of Myr) before finally settling into the CMZ.
+Based on the CO data from the Milky Way Imaging Scroll Painting \citep[MWISP;][] {2019ApJS..240....9S}, we show that the Galactic bar plays a critical role in governing the evolution of tilted and distorted gas streams by (1) facilitating radial gas transport from the Galactic disk at Galactocentric distances of $R_{\rm GC}\sim$~3.0--3.4~kpc to the CMZ at $R_{\rm GC}\sim$~0.3~kpc, (2) redistributing angular momentum through collisional dissipation in cold gas flows and direct bar-gas interactions, and (3) regulating gas inflow to the CMZ via the overshoot mechanism \citep[e.g.,][]{2024ApJ...971L...6S,2025ApJ...984..109S}.
+Only $\sim$30\% of the bar-driven gas directly enter the CMZ, while the remaining gas undergoes several orbital periods (e.g., tens of millions of years) before finally settling into the CMZ.
 This self-consistent picture naturally reproduces the observed spatial and kinematic properties of molecular gas within the inner GP.

-On the other hand, while significant progress has been made over the past decade in studying the Galactic nuclear outflows, a comprehensive understanding of its impact on gas distribution and kinematic features remains limited.
+On the other hand, while significant progress has been made over the past decade in studying Galactic nuclear outflows, a comprehensive understanding of its impact on gas distribution and kinematic features remains limited.
 How is cold gas efficiently entrained into the halo by a hot, high-velocity wind?
-How does molecular gas and dust survive or reform under such extreme conditions?
+How do molecular gas and dust survive or reform under such extreme conditions?
 What is the outflow rate driven by the nuclear wind?
-And how does the coupling between bar-driven inflows and nuclear wind-dominated outflows collectively govern the large-scale structure and long-term evolution of the Milky Way?
-These important questions are still subject to intense debate because of observational challenges and the inherent complexities of modeling multiphase gas dynamics \citep[e.g.,][]{2015ApJ...808..107C,2017MNRAS.466.1213K,2017ApJ...834..191B}.
+And how does the coupling between bar-driven inflows and nuclear-wind-dominated outflows collectively govern the large-scale structure and long-term evolution of the Milky Way?
+These important questions are still subject to intense debate because of observational challenges and the inherent complexities of modeling multiphase gas dynamics \citep[e.g.,][]{2015ApJ...808..107C,2017ApJ...834..191B,2017MNRAS.466.1213K}.